ktero/playwright-ts-test-saucedemo/README.md

-## Using Playwright with Typescript to automate test in SauceDemo
+# Using Playwright with Typescript to automate test in SauceDemo

-### Purpose
-I do not own SauceDemo.
+<p>I do not own SauceDemo.
 Website is owned by Sauce Labs.
-I am only using the website to practice and apply my knowledge on automation tools/frameworks.
+I am only using the website to practice and apply my knowledge on automation tools/frameworks.</p>

 ### Login Tests